 At first glance, XpressWest stopping in the small city of Victorville seems unsound.
 That’s 50 miles from the planned California HSR Palmdale Station.
 Since all California HSR bond money is legally bound to the voter-approved HSR route and there is still a funding shortfall, no one will propose that California HSR extend 50 miles from Palmdale to meet XpressWest in Victorville.

 Though XpressWest backers are tight-lipped about specifics, their expansion map showing an extension from Victorville to Palmdale implies clear intent that XpressWest connect to California HSR.
 XpressWest backers are hoping that federal funding closes the Victorville-Palmdale gap.

 Interstate High Speed Rail Progress will help airlines switch to more efficient flights.
 It will limit highway and airport expansion, while preventing intercity traffic congestion from getting worse.
 By 2035, those objectives can reduce 0.5 billion barrels oil/year and significantly cut GHG & smog emissions.
 Like the European Union, we too can “grow out of oil for transport“, if we can jump over the current political hurdles.

-Given U.S. Surface Transportation Bill has been paralyzed by hyper-partisan politics since 2011, Interstate High Speed Rail Progress has stalled.
+U.S. Surface Transportation Bill has been paralyzed by partisan politics since 2011, stalling Interstate High Speed Rail Progress.
 Based on the uncertainty of when federal funding will increase, flexible 2022, 2026 and 2028 milestones for California HSR have delay factored in.
-Northeast Corridor, XpressWest, Texas, Midwest and Southeast HSR have similar delay factored into their project milestones.
+Northeast Corridor, XpressWest, Texas, Midwest and Southeast HSR have similar delay factored into their project milestones and cost projections.

 To get a sense of whether politics will speed up construction, Interstate High Speed Rail Funding is a must read.